 The representative's duties are quite simple.
 They are basically:

 - To collect and preserve the assets of the estate

 - To distribute the remaining assets as directed by the last will or the intestacy statute

 The task may be daunting for large estates or people not experienced with financial matters.
 A personal representative must keep an accounting of the records of all transactions involving the estate, and must prepare an inventory to present either to the court or to the heirs, depending on the type of administration.

-Once the estate is open, the court will issue “Letters of Office” to the personal representative which, combined with a death certificate, will let the representative act on behalf of the estate.
+Once the estate is open, the court will issue "Letters of Office" to the personal representative which, combined with a death certificate, will let the representative to act on behalf of the estate.